docarray/docarray/docs/user_guide/storing/docindex.md

     - A and B have the same field names and field types
     - A and B have the same field names, and, for every field, the type of B is a subclass of the type of A

-    In particular this means that you can easily [index predefined Documents](#using-a-predefined-document-as-schema) into a Document Index.
+    In particular, this means that you can easily [index predefined Documents](#using-a-predefined-document-as-schema) into a Document Index.

 ## Vector similarity search